—— EVERYTHING IS FINE & NOTHING FEELS OK

-—— MAYBE THIS IS YOU
+—— MAYBE YOU ARE

 “I don’t even know what I want anymore.”